-The Interim Title IX coordinator for the university is Linda Galante, Esq., associate general counsel.
-She can be reached at 313-577-2268 or df0864@wayne.edu.
-The Deputy Title IX coordinator for the university is David Strauss, Ph.D., dean of students, who can be reached at 313-577-1010 or davidstrauss@wayne.edu.
+The Title IX coordinator for the university is Brandy Banks, whose official title is Title IX director.
+She can be reached at 313-577-9999 or TitleIX@wayne.edu.
+The deputy Title IX coordinator is David Strauss, Ph.D., Dean of Students, who can be reached at 313-577-1010 or davidstrauss@wayne.edu.
 Reports of Title IX violations can be made to either individual.

-Reports of Title IX violations may also be filed directly with the U.S. Department of Education, Office for Civil Rights: 800-421-3481 or OCR@ed.gov.
+Reports of Title IX violations may also be filed directly with the U.S. Department of Education, Office for Civil Rights: 800-421-3481; OCR@ed.gov.